kugelblitz2/vega/readme.md

 	vega

 ## Configuration
-The config file is compatible with existing neofetch configs and is located at
+The configuration file is located at

 	~/.config/vega/vega.conf

-To customize, simply do as one would with neofetch.